mViolet/JS30-Day-02/README.md

 # JS30-Day-02
+An Analog clok created using CSS & JS
-JS clock - Day 2 of Wes Bos' 30-day JS challenge
+Day 2 of #Javascript30